Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Ignite/README.md

 /fuel/pages/select/?filter=
 ```

-Additional research across security advisories and exploit databases confirmed that this vulnerability is publicly known and exploitable.
+Given the presence of Fuel CMS, the next step was to search for publicly known vulnerabilities that could be leveraged for exploitation.

-A working exploit was then identified in a public GitHub repository:
+A working exploit was then identified in a public **GitHub** repository:

 👉 [Fuel CMS 1.4.1 RCE Exploit](https://github.com/ice-wzl/Fuel-1.4.1-RCE-Updated/blob/main/Fuel-Updated.py)